-Mishra RC, Barik R, Patnaik AN.
+How to cite this article: Mishra RC, Barik R, Patnaik AN.
 Infective endocarditis of the left main to right atrial coronary cameral fistula.
 J Cardiovasc Echography 2016;26:123-6

 How to cite this URL: Mishra RC, Barik R, Patnaik AN.
 Infective endocarditis of the left main to right atrial coronary cameral fistula.
 J Cardiovasc Echography [serial online] 2016 [cited 2021 Dec 1];26:123-6.
-Available from: http://www.jcecho.org/text.asp?2016/26/4/123/192178
+Available from: https://www.jcecho.org/text.asp?2016/26/4/123/192178

 A giant (≥3 times of diameter of the coronary artery) coronary cameral fistula (CCF) of the left main coronary artery (LMCA) associated with patent ductus arteriosus (PDA) is rare. , The origin, course of the fistulous tract, size, neighboring structures, exit, shunt size, symptoms and associated with complications such as rapid growth, thromboembolism, infective endocarditis, and coronary steal are the variables those decide closure technique and follow up course.
 Large oscillating vegetation at the origin or exit of CCF is extremely rare.
 Surgery is preferred to device closure because of very good, long-term, event-free survival. ,